 Many common weight loss interventions are not fully covered by Medicare.
 These include:

-Anti-obesity medications (AOMs), or pharmacotherapeutics, are also not covered by Medicare.
-These medications are increasingly recognized as an effective option for some individuals, especially those who carry significant excess weight and have not been able to lose weight through lifestyle and dietary changes alone.
-However, the Medicare law currently omits AOMs from the Medicare Part D prescription drug benefit program.
-This is due to a provision that excludes drugs labeled as “weight loss” or “weight gain” agents.
+Anti-obesity medications (AOMs), or pharmacotherapeutics, are also not covered by the Medicare Part D prescription drug benefit.
+This is despite the fact that these medications are increasingly recognized as an effective option for some people.
+AOMs are especially suitable for people who carry significant excess weight and have not been able to lose weight through lifestyle and dietary changes alone.

-Since this Medicare Part D exclusion was created, the medical community has come a long way in understanding obesity and its far-reaching health implications.
-In fact, in 2013, the American Medical Association (AMA) officially recognized obesity as a disease.
-AOMs are not used exclusively for the purpose of shedding pounds.
-They serve to treat a serious chronic condition as well as its many comorbidities that can negatively impact an older adult’s well-being and lifespan, such as high blood pressure, high cholesterol, heart disease and type 2 diabetes.
+In 2013, the American Medical Association (AMA) officially recognized obesity as a disease.
+Anti-obesity medications are not used exclusively for the purpose of shedding pounds; they serve to treat a serious chronic condition.
+Obesity puts older adults at risk for complications like high blood pressure, high cholesterol, heart disease, and type 2 diabetes—all of which can affect their well-being and lifespan.

 Expanding Medicare coverage for adults with obesity